Emurasoft/emurasoft.github.io/en/dlg/properties/highlight1/index.md

 Click this button to add default keywords to the list.

-## Whole Word Only checkbox
+## Whole word only checkbox

-Highlight the selected string only if the whole word is the string.
+Highlights the selected string only if the whole word is the string.

-## Highlight Right Side checkbox
+## Highlight right side checkbox

-Highlight the selected word and the right of the word on the line only up to the word wrapped position.
+Highlights the selected word and the right of the word on the line only up to the word wrapped position.

-## Highlight Right All checkbox
+## Highlight right all checkbox

-Highlight the selected word and everything to the right of the word on the line up to the window border (if no wrap or wrap by window is selected) or specified width or page width.
+Highlights the selected word and everything to the right of the word on the line up to the window border (if no wrap or wrap by window is selected) or specified width or page width.

-## Match Case checkbox
+## Match case checkbox

-Highlight the selected word only if the case matches.
+Highlights the selected word only if the case matches.

-## Inside Tag Only checkbox
+## Inside tag only checkbox

-Highlight the string only if the string is inside a tag.
+Highlights the string only if the string is inside a tag.

-## Regular Expression checkbox
+## Regular expression checkbox

-Highlight the selected string using a regular expression.
+Highlights the selected string using a regular expression.

 ## Color drop-down list box

 Specifies the color to highlight the selected string.

-## Begin Tag text box
+## Begin tag text box

 The beginning character of the tag.
 You can set each string to be highlighted only if it exists inside the tag.

-## End Tag text box
+## End tag text box

 The end character of the tag.
 You can set each string to be highlighted only if it exists inside the tag.

 ## Import button

-Import highlighted strings from CSV or ESY type file.
+Imports highlighted strings from CSV or ESY type file.
 The CSV file contents are organized as string, **Color**, **Whole Word Only**, **Highlight** **Right Side**, **Match Case**, and **Inside Tag Only**.
 The ESY file syntax can be found at the following page.

 **See Also**